An algorithm for Tambara-Yamagami quantum invariants of 3-manifolds, parameterized by the first Betti number: Background

+Theorem \ref{thm:evaluategausssum} is seemingly folklore in the algebraic number theory literature, but we were unable to find any references proving it.
+We understand it as a consequence of a scattered collection of works on pre-metric groups and algorithms.
 Wall~\cite{Wall63} abstractly classifies metric groups by showing how to decompose them into direct sums of elementary pieces; Basak and Johnson~\cite{BasakJ15} later provide an algorithmic formulation of the decomposition theorem and explain that the Gauss sum of a metric group can be computed readily from the decomposition.
 We have however not found a complexity analysis of this construction anywhere in the literature.
-In order to fill this gap and prove Theorem~\ref{thm:evaluategausssum}, we supplement in Appendix~\ref{sec:gausssum} the algorithm of~\cite{BasakJ15} with a detailed complexity analysis.
+The closest we are aware of is \cite[Thm.~1.1]{cai2010tractable}, which shows that Gauss sums of (not-necessarily-homogeneous) quadratic forms on cyclic groups $\Z/N\Z$ are computable in polynomial time; however, even if $A$ itself is cyclic, the Gauss sums we will need to compute in our algorithm for $|M|_{\ty(A,\chi,\nu)}$ are on non-cyclic pre-metric groups of the form $(A^n, q)$.
+In order to fill this gap, we prove Theorem~\ref{thm:evaluategausssum} in Appendix~\ref{sec:gausssum} by supplementing the algorithm of~\cite{BasakJ15} with a detailed complexity analysis.